This post may contain affiliate links. Please read my disclosure policy.

 8 ingredients + 10 minutes of prep time = a hearty lasagna your family will love!
 Yes friends, you read that right!!
 In this recipe I’ll share with you my secret for getting this lasagna in the oven in JUST 10 MINUTES.

 From my kitchen to yours, let me tell you right now that lasagna doesn’t have to be hard.
 It doesn’t have to be complicated.
-It can be something you throw together in a half hour on Tuesday night and then bake in the oven while you walk the dog and get some laundry done.
-It doesn’t have be to reserved for Sunday nights or special occasions.
+It can be something you throw together on Tuesday night and then bake in the oven while you walk the dog and get some laundry done.
+It is no longer reserved for Sunday nights or special occasions!